EverydayRespect/spatial-data-merge/README.md

 # Spatial Data Merge
 This repository contains community context data (2017-2022) for the Everday Respect project, and the code needed to merge these data at the reporting district level.
 Where applicable, artifacts representing the analyses outputs are included.
+A data dictionary is available for future analysis and use on Airtable (ask team member for access) and statically here: [`LAPD Data Dictionary.xlsx`](LAPD_Data_Dictionary.xlsx)

 ## Getting started